officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 ![bg right:40% 100%](https://github.com/officegeek/image/raw/main/4_1_Architectural.png)
 # Development View (*Programmers*)
-The development view illustrates a system from a programmer's perspective and is concerned with software management.
+The development view illustrates a system from a <span style="color:blue;">programmer's perspective</span> and is concerned with software management.

 This view is also known as the implementation view.
 It uses the UML Component diagram to describe system components.